 Teaching is central to our department, and our faculty features enthusiastic, inspiring, and award-winning instructors.
 Here you'll find teaching-related information about some of our faculty.
 Visit the "Considering uWaterloo English?" undergraduate or graduate pages to see what our students have to say about their programs, the Faculty Profiles page for a complete listing of faculty, and the English Course List for information on our offerings.

-For further information about our undergraduate programs, contact Randy Harris, the Acting English Undergraduate Chair, or Jenny Conroy, the English Undergraduate Coordinator.
-For more information on our graduate programs, contact John Savarese, the English Graduate Chair, or Agata Jagielska, the Graduate Coordinator.
+For further information about our undergraduate programs, contact Victoria Lamont, the English Undergraduate Chair, or Jenny Conroy, the English Undergraduate Coordinator.
+For more information on our graduate programs, contact Jennifer Clary-Lemon, the English Graduate Chair, or Agata Jagielska, the Graduate Coordinator.